Competition

 aggrieved person has reasonable grounds for suspecting that there will be a

-breach of the duty mentioned in paragraph (1) by a commercial entity the
+breach of the duty mentioned in paragraph (1) by an undertaking the

 Authority or person may seek an injunction from the Court to restrain any

-action by an officer of the entity that could cause the breach of duty by the
+action by an officer of the undertaking that could cause the breach of duty by the

 (7) The Court may grant an